Spice and Wolf: 2024 series

-A new anime adaptation was announced on February 25, 2022, as part of the light novel's 15-year anniversary.
-It was later confirmed to be a remake, titled Spice and Wolf: Merchant Meets the Wise Wolf, produced by Passione and directed by Hijiri Sanpei, with Takahashi returning as chief director, Kevin Penkin composing the music, and both Fukuyama and Koshimizu returning to reprise their roles as Lawrence and Holo respectively.
+A new anime adaptation was announced on February 25, 2022, for the light novel's 15-year anniversary.
+It was confirmed to be a remake, titled Spice and Wolf: Merchant Meets the Wise Wolf, produced by Passione and directed by Hijiri Sanpei, with Takahashi returning as chief director, Kevin Penkin composing the music, and both Fukuyama and Koshimizu returning to reprise their roles as Lawrence and Holo respectively.
 The series aired from April 2 to September 24, 2024, on TV Tokyo and its affiliates.
 (Note: TV Tokyo list the series premiere on April 1, 2024 at 25:30, which is effectively April 2 at 1:30 a.m.
 JST.)
 The first opening theme song is "Tabi no Yukue" (旅のゆくえ), performed by Hana Hope, while the first ending theme song is "Andante" (アンダンテ), performed by ClariS.
 The second opening theme song is "Sign", performed by Aimer, while the second ending theme song is "Ringo to Kimi" (りんごと君), performed by NeRiAme.
 Crunchyroll streamed the series outside of Asia.
 In March 2024, Netflix announced that it would be streaming the series in select Asian regions.
 Following the finale of the first season, a second season was announced.
+It is set to premiere in 2027.